-Nuisance and Noxious Weeds
+Nuisance and Invasive Weeds

 The Nuisance Weed Program provides a pleasant aesthetic appeal and ensures safety on sport fields and sidewalks.
 Nuisance weeds include plants such as dandelions.

-Noxious weeds are specifically targeted by the Provincial Weed Act and the Northwest Invasive Plant Council.
+Invasive weeds are specifically targeted by the Provincial Weed Act and the Northwest Invasive Plant Council.
 Weeds defined as "noxious" and/or "invasive" are usually introduced species that impact grazing lands, waterways, other natural sites, and/or human health.
 In Prince George, invasive weeds include Mountain Bluet, Himalayan Balsam, Common Tansy, and Burdock.

 Both programs operate with an Integrated Pest Management (IPM) approach.
 The City of Prince George is committed to the reduction of pesticide use and creating healthy landscapes.